Shell opens 10 MW German hydrogen electrolyser to boost green fuel output

 Fabian Ziegler, CEO of Shell in Germany, noted that green hydrogen was still five times the price of fossil hydrogen, but said this could be reduced by half through scale and efficient supply chains, with the rest to be offset via policy interventions around renewable support and carbon prices.

-Richrath said Shell was working with partners including Daimler (DAIGn.DE), Uniper (UN01.DE), Remondis (VIE.PA), Thyssenkrupp (TKAG.DE), DHL (DPWGn.DE) and Rheinenergie on areas including hydrogen pipelines and filling stations, biofuels and recycling.
+Richrath said Shell was working with partners including Daimler, Uniper, Remondis, Thyssenkrupp, DHL and Rheinenergie on areas including hydrogen pipelines and filling stations, biofuels and recycling.

 Our Standards: The Thomson Reuters Trust Principles.